 Are you thinking about getting implant-supported dentures in Toronto?
 Though the process is time-intensive, the result is second to none.
 One of the best options in denture technology in Canada are impact dentures.
 If you’ve never had dentures before, here is a little bit about what to expect in the appointments, surgery, and fittings ahead.
 Please note that it usually takes two separate surgeries and a minimum of five months to complete the process of installing the implant and ensuring everything is working like we hope.

 Your implant denture consultation begins with an initial exam to determine if you’re a good candidate, as well as to answer questions about your oral health.
-At Apple Denture Clinic, we have a team of several very experienced denturists with multiple years of knowledge and experience in implant dentures ready to help you.
+At Apple Denture & Implant Solutions clinic, we have a team of several very experienced denturists with multiple years of knowledge and experience in Implant dentures ready to help you.
 We encourage you to ask any questions you may have, address any and all concerns, and don’t hesitate to share your perspective on what’s important to you with these dentures.

 X-rays and impressions will usually be taken in the initial consultation.
 This is to get us started.
 Models will be created from these impressions.
 In some cases, a denturist may require surgeon’s assessment of a CT scan in order to identify any sinus cavity issues or nerve-related troubles.
 A CT scan also